Cosmos bipinnatus: Flowers

-Range
+Distribution

-Garden Cosmos is native to Mexico, Guatemala and Costa Rica.
+According to Plants of the World Online this plant is native to Mexico.
+However, other sources list it as native to the United States and Canada.
 Since it is used as an ornamental plant in many countries and prone to sedimentation, it is an invasive plant in many areas of the world.
 It has naturalized in scattered locations across North America, South America, the West Indies, Italy, Australia, and Asia, where it is a garden escape (introduced species) and in some habitats becoming a weed.

 Cultivars

-Cultivars of Cosmos bipinnatus in cultivation today include:
+Cultivars of Cosmos bipinnatus in cultivation today are listed here.
+Those marked agm have gained the Royal Horticultural Society's Award of Garden Merit.